-Alveolar Onlay Graft
+Alveolar Onlay Grafts

-Damage to the jawbone can be caused in areas where there are missing teeth.
+Damage to the jawbone can occur in areas where there are missing teeth.
 The jawbone can deteriorate and change the facial structure and make it unsuitable for a dental implant.
-Today’s technology can repair the inadequate bone in preparation for dental implants through bone grafting, restoring functionality and esthetic appearance.
+Luckily, today’s technology can repair the inadequate bone in preparation for dental implants through bone grafting, restoring functionality and esthetic appearance.

 While the use of a local anesthetic to prevent pain is sufficient for many dental patients, sedation or general anesthesia may be appropriate to ensure the safe and efficient delivery of dental procedures.
 Most commonly given by means of an injection or as an inhalant, general anesthesia describes a mixture of potent drugs that are used to induce a sleep-like state.
 Sedation and general anesthesia are safely and effectively used for thousands of dental procedures each year.

 Jaw Bone Health, Loss and Deterioration

 A strong and healthy jawbone is essential for activities such as talking and eating food.
 Additionally, a strong jawbone is necessary to keep all of your teeth in place.
 With preventative care, you can keep your jaw healthy and functioning properly well into your golden years.

-Depending on the dental procedure, your dentist may determine that you only need a relatively small area to be numbed so that your visit is comfortable and pain-free.
+Depending on the dental procedure, your dentist may determine that you only need a relatively small area to be numbed during surgery so that your visit is comfortable and pain-free.
 There are two kinds of numbing injections

 A ridge expansion is a common dental procedure often performed following a tooth extraction to help recreate the natural contour of the gums and jaw that may have been lost due to bone loss.
 The ridge bone is a special type of bone surrounding and supporting your teeth.
-As soon as a tooth is removed, this bone begins to deteriorate.
-The ridge bone can also lose density due to breakdown from age or disease.
-A ridge expansion is a common dental procedure often performed following a tooth extraction to help recreate the natural contour of the gums and jaw that may have been lost due to bone loss.Read more about Ridge Expansion
+As soon as a tooth is removed, this bone begins to deteriorate and lose density due to breakdown from age or disease.

-When a dentist extracts a tooth, the procedure leaves behind a small hole where the tooth once was.
-This socket can be very sensitive at first, which is why your dentist may recommend socket preservation to go along with your extraction.
+When a tooth is extracted, the procedure leaves behind a small hole where the tooth once was.
+This socket can be very sensitive at first, which is why your provider may recommend socket preservation to go along with your extraction.

 A socket or alveolar ridge preservation procedure involves placing a bone graft into the socket, where the tooth once was.
 The goal of socket preservation is to improve the appearance of the remaining teeth and gums and to make the process of getting a dental implant at a later visit less complicated.

 Soft Tissue Grafting

 Soft tissue grafting is often necessary to combat gum recession.
 Periodontal disease, trauma, aging, over-brushing, and poor tooth positioning are the leading causes of gum recession, which can lead to tooth-root exposure in severe cases.
 Recent developments in dental technology have made soft tissue grafting more predictable and less intrusive.

 Sometimes trauma, gum disease, cracked or broken teeth, and tooth decay can be too significant, and despite our best efforts to save the tooth, extractions may be the best option.
 Here at North Port Oral Surgery and Dental Care, we will make the process as comfortable and pain-free as possible.

 Wisdom Teeth Removal

-Dentists recommend removing wisdom teeth before they become a more difficult and painful problem -- and to avoid a more complicated surgery.
-Whether your wisdom teeth have emerged or not, don't worry – we offer a variety of sedation types to meet any need and ensure that your experience is comfortable and pain-free.
+Oral health care providers recommend removing wisdom teeth before they become a more difficult and painful problem -- and to avoid a more complicated surgery.
+Whether your wisdom teeth have emerged or not, we offer a variety of sedation types to meet any need and ensure that your experience is comfortable and pain-free.